apache/pulsar-site/docs/sql-deployment-configurations.md

 :::

-If you want to get the last message in a topic, set the following configurations:
+To get the last message in a topic, you need to set the following configurations:

 1. For the broker configuration, set `bookkeeperExplicitLacIntervalInMills` > 0 in `broker.conf` or `standalone.conf`.